Bring Co-op Power to Your Community

 You can start your own energy cooperative, or you can share ours (if you live in the Northeastern US).
 The Community Energy Cooperatives in Co-op Power's network are working together to create a commons - a shared group of resources and a support system that you can use to develop community-owned, community-scale sustainable energy products and services, projects, businesses, and jobs for your community.
 They are focused on creating a more just and sustainable energy future in the Northeastern US.

-Organizationally, sharing our cooperative means that you share our cooperative structure.
-The Co-op Power Board is made up of representatives of the Community Energy Co-ops along with several at-large Board Members elected by all of the Co-op Power Members.
-Each CEC leadership team is a subcommittee of the Co-op Power Board.
-Decisions about what projects you do, what products and services you offer, and how you use your money are proposed by your leadership team or your members, and brought to the Co-op Power Board for decision.
-The Board hires a CEO who hires other staff and they serve as your CEO and staff.
-Any staff hired by your CEC have a dual report, to you and to the CEO.
+Governance: The Co-op Power Board is made up of representatives of the Community Energy Co-ops along with several at-large Board Members elected by all of the Co-op Power Members.
+Each CEC's Board is a subcommittee of the Co-op Power Board.
+Most decisions are made by your Board.
+When you decide to invest your Member Equity, you develop a proposal and bring it to the Co-op Power Board for decision.
+You send all contracts to the CEO for signature so that we can keep track easily of the commitments we're making.
 Financial risks and rewards are shared.

 Here's a description of our regional structure, the charter each Community Energy Co-op agrees to when they join, and the development chart that helps describe the journey of building your Community Energy Co-op.